jnanajyoti/Constant-selection-evolutionary-dynamics-on-weighted-networks/README.md

 The data for the larger weighted complete and weighted star graphs are provided [here](Data/Larger_Symmetric_Networks).

 ### Empirical network data
-The empirical network metadata [NM: I don't know what "metadata" means, but I have been saying that we are not allowed to post other people's data on our website like this.
-Only the results of fixation prob.] are provided in [Network Data](Data/Empirical_Networks/Network_Data), for each of the six empirical networks.
-The numerically obtained fixation probabilities for these networks are provided in [Simulation_Results](Data/Empirical_Networks/Simulation_Results).
+[NM: I don't know what "metadata" means, but I have been saying that we are not allowed to post other people's data on our website like this.
+Only the results of fixation prob.][JB: Removed those files] are The numerically obtained fixation probabilities for these networks are provided in [Simulation_Results](Data/Empirical_Networks/Simulation_Results).

 ## Figures
 - [Figure 1](https://github.com/jnanajyoti/Constant-selection-evolutionary-dynamics-on-weighted-networks/blob/2779d4a5f9c167210467fe6ae6e0804254f25d09/Figures/Schematic_diagams.ipynb)